 - Dried: Check the label for and avoid added sugar, especially on fruits.

-Steel-cut oatmeal costs just pennies per ounce and is a good source of fiber.
+- Steel-cut oatmeal costs just pennies per ounce, and they help you get fiber.

-Packed with protein and other nutrients, they're a great way to stretch your food dollar.
-Save!
+- Packed with protein and other nutrients, they're a great way to stretch your food dollar.
 Use them in everything from soups to chili to burritos.
-Packaged dried beans cost less but take some planning to cook.
+Packaged dried beans cost less, but they take some planning to cook.
 Low-sodium canned beans are another option.
-Rinse canned beans to lower sodium even more.
+You can rinse them to lower their salt even more.

 Buy Healthy Snacks

-How to keep your kids from going overboard on chips, cookies, and other junk food?
+How can you keep your kids from going overboard on chips, cookies, and other junk food?
 Don’t buy it.
 Instead, make it easy for them to find and nosh on the healthy stuff.

-Keep these healthy options on the center shelf of the fridge:
+Keep these snacks on the center shelf of the fridge: